COLLOQUY 2018 was exhibited in Paris!

 ZKM Center for Art and Media, Karlsruhe, Germany

-Updated September 1, 2019: We have just received an important piece of Colloquy history.
+Updated September 1, 2019: We received an important piece of Colloquy history.
 Mark Dowson, responsible for the electronics of the original Colloquy of Mobiles from 1968, had an exchange in 2005 with Margit Rosen , long-time devotee and author about Colloquy.
 Dowson reveals additional details about Colloquy’s behaviors, especially in regard to the sounds made by the mobiles (no known audio recording exists).
 This increases the importance of the funding we are seeking for upgrades before shipping Colloquy 2018 to Europe, as described below: